 Cable or wire rope is fabricated from individual wires put together in a uniform helical arrangement to form what is called a strand.
 A strand typically contains 7 wires (1x7) or 19 wires (1x19), although others are available.
 Cable or wire rope contains a varying number of these strands such as 7x7 and 7x19 (number of strands x wires per strand).
 The more strands and more wires per strand, the more flexible the cable and the higher the cost.
 The greater the cable diameter, the greater the diameter of each wire and the greater the breaking strength.

 All steel wire cable can be coated with a number of different plastics such as vinyl (PVC) or nylon in various colors.
-Black, clear and white are typical stock colors, other colors can be ordered.
-Also, other types of polymers are available.
+Black, clear and white are typical stock colors but other colors can be ordered during the wire rope construction process.